 Child Friendly Study Spaces

-Access and Success has rooms equipped with computers, a printer, study spaces, and an adjacent playroom for your children on both St. Kate's campuses.
+Access and Success has rooms equipped with computers, a printer, study spaces, and an adjacent playroom for your children in library 066, (lower level).

-Quiet and private spaces for expressing milk or nursing your baby are available on both St. Paul and Minneapolis campuses.
+Quiet and private spaces for expressing milk or nursing your baby are available on campus.

 The Early Childhood Center and Montessori Program

-The Early Childhood Center and Montessori Program is located in the lower level of St. Mary's Hall on the St. Paul campus and provides care to children ages 33 months to 6 years.
+The Early Childhood Center and Montessori Program is located in the lower level of St. Mary's Hall and provides care to children ages 33 months to 6 years.
 The Early Childhood Center is a department independent of the Access and Success program.

 For further information, contact the Center at 651.690.6608 or visit them at the Early Childhood Center.